darcyai/darcyai/GETTING_STARTED.md

 ## Attach a Perceptor

-The main processing of the Darcy AI Pipeline is found in the Percpetors.
+The main processing of the Darcy AI Pipeline is found in the [Perceptors](../terminology/#perceptor).
 Adding a Perceptor is easy.
 You just instantiate the Perceptor class, perform any initial operations to set it up, and then add it to the Pipeline in whatever position you desire.
 Each Perceptor offers different configuration options and produces different results.
 Perceptors also offer events to which you can subscribe.

 A good example of a powerful Perceptor is the People Perceptor that is built-in with the Darcy AI SDK.
 This Perceptor is focused on detecting and processing people so you, as the developer, can simply work with semantic data results.